Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 DOG RESCUES CAT

-One afternoon over a week ago, Magical-Dawg bolted upright from his doze to stare out the patio door windows.
+On the afternoon of January 30, 2014, my German shepherd, Magical-Dawg bolted upright from his doze to stare out the patio door windows.
 I’d seen a flash of motion, too, but figured it was a field rat (they’re huge!), and never would have bothered to investigate without his interest.

 The temps that day were mild, but forecast to turn bitter cold.
-This youngster wanted inside in the worst way, even when nose-to-nose (through the glass) with Magical-Dawg.
+Weather forecast one of North Texas’s ice storms to nail us later that evening.
+This youngster wanted inside in the worst way, paw-digging at the glass on the patio doors, even when nose-to-nose (through the glass) with Magical-Dawg.

 photo 3